 Should you accept a bet?
+6.4.1

 We can't answer this as a moral question, but we can as a practical question, using expectations.
 Generally, a bet involves an agreement that amounts of money will change hands, depending on the outcome of an experiment.
 Mostly, you are interested in how much you get from the bet, so it is natural to give sums of money you receive a positive sign, and sums of money you pay out a negative sign.
+The weak law says that if you repeat a bet many times, you are increasingly likely to receive the expected value of the bet, per bet.
 Under this convention, the practical answer is easy: accept a bet enthusiastically if its expected value is positive, otherwise decline it.
 It is interesting to notice how poorly this advice describes actual human behavior.